Jerdph/DAT_SF_13/lectures/README.md

 ###Session 15: Support Vector Machines (SVMs)

-* Pre-work: For students who enjoy digging into the underlying mathematical concepts, [this reading](http://www.cs.colostate.edu/~asa/pdfs/howto.pdf) details the math behind support vector machines.
+* **Pre-work:** For students who enjoy digging into the underlying mathematical concepts, [this reading](http://www.cs.colostate.edu/~asa/pdfs/howto.pdf) details the math behind support vector machines.
 Some of the examples in the lecture slides are taken from this reading.
 * Chetan will be leading this session, as Rob will be out of town on business travel.

-####Resources

----

-###Session 16: Dimensionality Reduction

-* slides

 ####Resources